jononovo/5ducksperday/replit.md

 Mobile UI preference: Compact, space-efficient design with seamless header-to-content transitions.

 ## Recent Changes
+**August 5, 2025**: Email Generation Content Replacement & Confirmation Dialog ✅ IMPLEMENTED
+- Fixed email generation behavior to replace existing content instead of appending
+- Added confirmation dialog system matching template insertion pattern for user safety
+- Modified formatGeneratedContent utility to return only new content (no appending)
+- Updated subject replacement to always replace (not just when empty) for consistency
+- Enhanced success message: "AI generated content has replaced all email fields"
+- Dialog message: "Loading this AI generated content, will replace all content currently in fields on this page"
+- Comprehensive user protection: shows confirmation when existing content detected in subject or body fields
+- Zero disruption to empty field scenarios - direct generation when no existing content

 **August 5, 2025**: UI Polish - Gift Icon & Optional Clarity ✅ IMPLEMENTED
 - Replaced TrendingUp icon with Gift icon for better visual representation of offers
 - Enhanced popover description with "Optional:" prefix for immediate user clarity